Hi, I’m Lindsey (She, Her, Hers). I'm so glad you're here. I have something I’d like to share with you.

 I have had the honor of working in several different settings with individuals of various ages, backgrounds, and presenting concerns.
 I have spent time working in college counseling, outpatient behavioral health, and inpatient/residential centers, including residential and outpatient eating disorder facilities.
 My clinical experiences have involved helping clients with a range of concerns, including depression, anxiety, eating disorders and body image concerns, perfectionism, trauma, self-harm, substance abuse, grief, stress, work/life balance, academic and career challenges, and identity and developmental concerns.
 I have experience facilitating individual, group, and family counseling sessions.

 In addition to my counseling experience, I have experience facilitating clinical supervision and teaching at both graduate and undergraduate levels.
-I have also received additional training in Dialectic Behavior Therapy (DBT), Acceptance and Commitment Therapy (ACT) and Emotion Focused Therapy (EFT).
+I have also received additional training in Dialectic Behavior Therapy (DBT), Acceptance and Commitment Therapy (ACT), Emotion Focused Therapy (EFT), and Brainspotting.

 In my spare time, I love cuddling with my sweet pup, Honey, watching (and theorizing about) Game of Thrones, going to music or comedy shows, and spending time with loved ones.
 I enjoy moving my body in ways that feel good and empowering.
 This might look like yoga, spin class, jogging, or hiking.